Transform XML into a different XML format

 <xsl:output method="xml" />

-<!-- Copy everything -->
+<!-- Copy all content -->

 <xsl:template match="node()">